 Issues arise regarding the taxation of software.
 States vary in their treatment depending on whether the software is custom-made or off-the-shelf.
 The method of delivery may control whether tax applies — for example, physical delivery on a CD or flash drive, an electronic download from a website, access to a hosted cloud environment, and application accessed through a browser.
 States have taken substantially different positions on whether these unique types of software and cloud technologies are taxable, and, if so, where these sales are deemed to occur (that is, where the sales would be taxable.)

-All retail sales of tangible personal property are presumed to be taxable sales unless the contrary is established.
+All retail sales of tangible personal property are taxable unless entitlement to an exemption or exclusion is established.
 When tangible personal property is sold, and the purchaser intends to resell the property, the sale is not a retail sale; rather, it is a sale for resale.
-A resale exemption is allowed because the intermediate sale does not represent the ultimate sale or final consumption sale of the tangible personal property.
-The burden of proving that a sale is not a sale at retail is on the seller unless an exemption applies.
-For example, the collection of a resale certification from purchasers generally supports the position that the sale is an exempt sale for resale.
+A resale exemption is allowed because the intermediate sale does not represent the ultimate sale or final consumption of the tangible personal property.
+The burden of proving that an exemption such as sale for resale applies is on the seller, although a timely accepted and properly completed exemption certificate received from the purchaser may relieve the seller of liability for an improperly claimed exemption.

 In addition, cities may impose local-level sales and use taxes.
 Administratively, the sales taxes usually are collected by and remitted to the state, and then allocated to the localities.
 Generally, the rules for the localities are modeled after the rules for the states, but this is not always the case.
 The rules can vary from jurisdiction to jurisdiction.
 Overall, there are thousands of indirect taxing jurisdictions in the United States.
 Any non-US company doing business in the United States should be aware of all the various indirect taxes that may be imposed.

 From a US state and local tax perspective, there are two main methods for incentivizing business: statutory credits and discretionary incentives.